cm0x4D/Retroarch2OpenEmuShaderPlugins/README.md

 If you want only to build the tested shaders, you can run `make build-tested` instead of just `make`.
 If you want to build all shaders without the tested shaders, you can run `make build-all`.

-## How to install the shader plugins

-Just drag the shader plugins into the OpenEmu window.
-The shader plugins will be installed automatically.
-That is how things work on a Mac ;-).